pontalti/brooker-pizza-web/README.md

 # brooker-pizza-web
-# Spring Boot - rest project + Hibernate with h2database + Swagger and Junit.
+# Spring Boot - rest services + Hibernate with h2database + Swagger and Junit.
 # Open the file README.docx and follow the instrutions to execute the project.